PagerDuty/developer-docs/docs/webhooks/11-Webhook-IPs.md

 This page lists the IP addresses that PagerDuty uses to send webhooks in each of our service regions.

-The full list of IP addresses that our webhook notifications may come from is:
+The full list of IP addresses that our webhook notifications and workflow actions may come from is:

 ### US Service Region